 From best practices for engaging your students in the learning process and better utilizing technology in the classroom, to evidence-based strategies for overcoming challenges in the classroom and beyond, Dine and Discover sessions are some of the most popular and practical professional development opportunities available to UofL faculty.

 All sessions are free to UofL faculty, but space is limited so preregistration is required.
-A light lunch is provided.
+A light lunch or afternoon refreshments will be provided.
 Individual session times are noted below.
 Click on the links for more information and to register.

 Location and Parking